Ayancodes2003/AI-Optimized-Kernel-and-OS/README.md

 - Collect real-world telemetry and performance metrics
 - Fine-tune heuristic patterns from production workloads
 - Train ONNX models on collected scheduling data for improved classification

+## Heterogeneous Scheduling State

+The scheduling substrate supports backend‑ready heterogeneous dispatch.
+The **CPU backend is fully operational**, and GPU/NPU detection routines are in place.
+Routing paths through the device‑aware dispatch architecture have been implemented; full hardware dispatch integration remains pending.
+In virtualised environments the accelerators themselves may not be exposed, but the system will still operate on CPU.

+## ISO Availability

+A bootable ISO file is produced by the build pipeline and has been exercised successfully.
+It boots an Ubuntu‑based AIE‑OS image with the scheduler and daemon preinstalled and demo workloads included.
+The ISO requires a sched_ext‑enabled kernel on the host, as described earlier, to activate the AI scheduler after booting.

 ## License